bkesk/bad-apps-blog/README.md

 (bad_apps_blog_venv) $ export FLASK_APP=bad_apps_blog
 ```

-Bad Apps : blog uses SQLite, and you will need to initialize the database in order for the web app
+Bad Apps : Blog uses SQLite, and you will need to initialize the database in order for the web app
 to work properly.

 ```
 (bad_apps_blog_venv) $ flask db-init
 ```

-Now you can start a (non-production) instance of the app with Flask, which uses Werkzeug as an http server, like this:
+Now you can start a (non-production) instance of the app with Flask like this:

 ```
 (bad_apps_blog_venv) $ flask run